uboslinux/ubos-docs/sphinx/users/installation/raspberrypi2.rst

 If you have the original Raspberry Pi or the Raspberry Pi Zero, go to :doc:`this page <raspberrypi>`.
 For the Raspberry Pi 4, go to :doc:`this page <raspberrypi4>`.

+You may be bable to run UBOS from an external USB stick or disk, if your Raspberry Pi 3's boot loader is fairly recent.
+We suggest to use an SD card first, and only try to boot from an external USB stick or disk once you have UBOS booting from the SD card.

 #.
 Download a UBOS boot image from ``depot.ubos.net``.
    Images for the Raspberry Pi 2 and 3 are at `http://depot.ubos.net/green/armv7h/images <http://depot.ubos.net/green/armv7h/images>`_.